oeb25/msc-thesis/Mist/Proof – Requires properties.md

 Since $\rho' \in \cover(\rho)$ and $\rho' \compat \rho$, then $\rho' \not< \rho$ and thus $\rho'$ must be a sibling of some ancestor of $\rho$. $\rho'.f_i$ will thus be a child of a sibling of a ancestor of $\rho$, which excludes it from being a sibling of a ancestor of $\rho$, showing $\rho'.f_i \notin \cover(\rho)$.

-Having shown that a place, $\rho'$ arbitrarily chosen from the left-hand side of the initial equation, satisfies the conditions for being in the right-hand side, then we have showed that all places in the left set are included in the right. $\qed$
+Having shown that a place, $\rho'$ arbitrarily chosen from the left-hand side of the initial equation, satisfies the conditions for being in the right-hand side, we have shown that all places in the left set are included in the right. $\qed$

 %%---